-Directions: Take any Green Line inbound to Park Street.
+Directions: Take any Green Line train inbound to Park Street.
 Disembark and wait on the same platform for the Green Line train to Lechmere Station.
-Disembark at Lechmere, walk to 1st Street, take a right, and continue to the Galleria.
+Disembark at Lechmere, walk to 1st Street, take a right, and continue to CambridgeSide.

-Directions: Take any Green Line inbound to Copley Square.
+Directions: Take any Green Line train inbound to Copley Square.

-Includes: Bed Bath & Beyond, Target, Blick Art Materials, Regal Fenway 13 cinema, REI, Staples, and others.
+Includes: Bed Bath & Beyond, Target, Blick Art Materials, Regal Fenway & RPX cinema, REI, Staples, Time Out Market, and others.

-Directions: Take any Green Line inbound to Hynes Convention Center.
+Directions: Take any Green Line train inbound to Hynes Convention Center.